WebAssembly/component-model/design/mvp/Async.md

-Because the imported `fetch` function is `canon lower`ed with `async`, its core function type (shown in the first import of `$Main`) takes pointers to the parameter and results (which are asynchronously read-from and written-to) and returns the index of a new subtask. `summarize` calls `task.wait` repeatedly until all `fetch` subtasks have finished, noting that `task.wait` can return intermediate progress (as subtasks transition from "starting" to "started" to "returned") which tell the surrounding core wasm code that it can reclaim the memory passed arguments or use the results that have now been written to the outparam memory.
+Because the imported `fetch` function is `canon lower`ed with `async`, its core function type (shown in the first import of `$Main`) takes pointers to the parameter and results (which are asynchronously read-from and written-to) and returns the index of a new subtask. `summarize` calls `waitable-set.wait` repeatedly until all `fetch` subtasks have finished, noting that `waitable-set.wait` can return intermediate progress (as subtasks transition from "starting" to "started" to "returned") which tell the surrounding core wasm code that it can reclaim the memory passed arguments or use the results that have now been written to the outparam memory.

-Because the `summarize` function is `canon lift`ed with `async`, its core function type has no results, since results are passed out via `task.return`.
-It also means that multiple `summarize` calls can be active at once: once the first call to `task.wait` blocks, the runtime will suspend its callstack (fiber) and start a new stack for the new call to `summarize`.
-Thus, `summarize` must be careful to allocate a separate linear-memory stack in its entry point, if one is needed, and to save and restore this before and after calling `task.wait`.
+Because the `summarize` function is `canon lift`ed with `async`, its core function type has no results; results are passed out via `task.return`.
+It also means that multiple `summarize` calls can be active at once: once the first call to `waitable-set.wait` blocks, the runtime will suspend its callstack (fiber) and start a new stack for the new call to `summarize`.
+Thus, `summarize` must be careful to allocate a separate linear-memory stack in its entry point and store it in context-local storage (via `context.set`) instead of simply using a `global`, as in a synchronous function.

-(Note that, for brevity this example ignores the `memory` and `realloc` immediates required by `canon lift` and `canon lower` to allocate the `list` param and `string` result, resp.)

 This same example can be re-written to use the `callback` immediate (thereby avoiding the need for fibers) as follows.
 Note that the internal structure of